 b. documents that are not clearly about an individual but the information contained therein is “biographically significant”, that is, the information relates to the individual and not some other person, transaction, or event that the individual may have figured or have had an interest in (see Durant v Financial Services Authority EWCA Civ 1745 at ); and

-c. documents containing mere identifiers (e.g. mere WhatsApp messages, emails containing the send and intended recipients’ names and email addresses).
+c. documents containing mere identifiers (e.g. WhatsApp messages, emails containing the sender and intended recipients’ names and email addresses).

 While documents under categories a. and b. would fall under the PDPA regime, documents under category c. would likely not unless the content of the message conveys information about the individual.